msuliot/aws-cost-dashboard/README.md

 1. **Total AWS Cost Card**
    - Displays the total cost across all services
-   - Updates based on the selected time period (default: last 30 days)
+   - Shows data for the last 30 days by default
+   - Updates automatically when data is refreshed

 2. **Cost by Service Visualization**
    - Interactive pie chart showing cost distribution
-   - Displays top 5 services by cost
+   - Displays top 5 services by cost with percentages
    - Groups smaller costs into "Others" category
-   - Hover for detailed cost information
+   - Hover tooltips with detailed cost information
+   - Custom color scheme for better visibility

 3. **Service Details**
    - Clickable service cards showing individual service costs
    - Percentage of total cost for each service
-   - Modal view with detailed usage type breakdown
+   - Modal view with scrollable usage type breakdown
-   - Animated transitions for better user experience
+   - Animated transitions and hover effects
+   - Responsive grid layout

 ## AWS Cost Explorer Integration

 The application uses the AWS Cost Explorer API to fetch cost data.
-It requires the following permissions:
+It requires the following permission:
 - `ce:GetCostAndUsage`

+The data is fetched for the last 30 days and includes:
+- Service-level cost breakdown
+- Usage type details per service
-- `ce:GetCostForecast`
+- Daily cost aggregation

-Make sure your AWS credentials have access to these actions.

 ## Security Considerations

 - Never commit your `.env` file containing AWS credentials
-- Use appropriate IAM roles and permissions
+- Use appropriate IAM roles with minimum required permissions
 - Consider using AWS Cognito or similar for user authentication
 - Regularly rotate AWS access keys
+- Use environment variables for sensitive configuration
+- Implement proper error handling for API failures

 ## Contributing